morgana-x/ScpSL-DesertBus/README.md

 + Bus
 + Road
 + I'm running out of features to put here!
-+ Swerving off road if your afk
++ Swerving off road if you're afk
 + Anti admin abuse / any fun at all

 # Todo: